wer340/python-angelayu/readme.md

 try:  ▶something that acause an exception
-except: ▶Do this if there was an exception else:▶Do this if there were no exceptions finally:Do this no matter what happens
+except: ▶Do this if there was an exception else:▶Do this if there were no exceptions finally:▶Do this no matter what happens
 ```python
 fruits = ["Apple", "Pear", "Orange"]
 def make_pie(index):